ES-UNIVERSE/ESRAT/README.md

 Stealth Mode: Undetectable operation ensures continuous, discreet access.

 Anti-Delete: Even a hacker can't delete our RATs.
+The Victim has to hard reset the device in order to remove the H@ck, but Admin has access to Remove/uninstall remotely.

 Multi-Platform Support: Compatible with Windows and Android devices.